What does a data analyst do?

 Is data analyst a good career?

-The demand for data analysts and data scientists is high, and only set to grow.
+The demand for data analysts and data scientists is high and growing.
 Companies are quickly waking up to the power of data in all sorts of industries thanks to the likes of Netflix, Airbnb, Uber, etc. What was once safe, offline industries are now extremely data driven.

 As they wrote; “Companies expect data analysts will help them make sense and derive insights from the torrent of data generated by the technological disruptions.”